-Tennis Elbow also referred to as Lateral Epicondylitis or pain in the lateral elbow, is a common condition that spans in severity from inflammation of the elbow tendons to an actual tear within the tendon.
+Tennis elbow, referred to as lateral epicondylitis or pain in the lateral elbow, is a common condition that spans in severity from inflammation of the elbow tendons to an actual tear within the tendon.

-Caused by repetitive use that strains the two elbow tendons, which extend to the wrist, people with tennis elbow have pain during wrist extension.
+People with tennis elbow experience pain during wrist extension due to repetitive use that strains the two elbow tendons that extend to the wrist.
 Certain activities, which include lifting a coffee mug or jug of milk, can cause elbow pain associated with lateral epicondylitis.

-Tennis elbow frequently results from an overuse injury of the epicondyles of the elbow joint.
+Tennis elbow frequently results from an overuse injury to the epicondyles of the elbow joint.
 It happens when the muscles, ligaments, and tendons around the elbow joint are strained due to repetitive or enormous activity.
-Tennis elbow can as well happen after hitting or bashing an elbow.
+Tennis elbow can also happen after hitting or bashing an elbow.

 What causes tennis elbow?

-Tennis elbow is caused by activities that put a constant strain on the muscles around your elbow can cause tennis elbow.
+Tennis elbow is caused by activities that put a constant strain on the muscles around your elbow.
 In tennis, hitting a backhand puts a little strain on the muscles in your forearm that contract when you hit the ball.
-When your technique is poor, or you grip the racket too tightly, the tendons connecting your forearm muscles to your elbow become more stressful.
+When your technique is poor or you grip the racket too tightly, the tendons connecting your forearm muscles to your elbow become more stressful.
 This can lead to small tears in the tendons.

 Other tennis elbow causes are:

-- You can get tennis elbow by playing other racket sports like squash or racquetball.
+- You can get tennis elbows by playing other racket sports like squash or racquetball.